Darren Aronofsky: Nonfiction work

 In 2020, Aronofsky produced director Lance Oppenheim's debut feature documentary, Some Kind of Heaven.
 Set in The Villages retirement community in Florida, the film follows four residents who struggle to fit into the community's prepackaged paradise.
+In The A.V.
+Club, A.A.
+Dowd says Some Kind of Heaven "is surely one of the most gorgeously, strikingly shot documentaries in recent memory".
 The film premiered at the Sundance Film Festival before being released by Magnolia Pictures in 2021.
-It's now available on Hulu.